highlandhodl/acelo-handover/README.md

 ## 🛠️ **Technology Stack**

-Acelo is built with a modern, scalable technology stack optimized for performance and developer experience.
+Acelo is built with a modern, scalable technology stack optimised for performance and developer experience.

 | Category | Technology | Purpose |
 |----------|------------|----------|